DeGefen/BigData/content/Questions/Questions.md

 - C) Amazon RDS
 - D) Amazon DynamoDB
 ?
-- Amswer: C) Amazon RDS
+- Answer: C) Amazon RDS
 Explanation: Amazon RDS is a managed relational database service in AWS.
 See: [[Amazon RDS]]

 Question: Which of the following is a key advantage of using partitions in Hive tables?